By Sonia Slattery 6 May, 2020

 Understanding personas is a crucial component in successful Inbound Marketing programmes, and vital for customer acquisition and retention.

-A buyer persona is a semi-fictional representation of a group of customers who have similar goals, buyer journeys and personal profiles.
+A marketing persona (also known as a buyer persona) is a semi-fictional representation of a group of customers who have similar goals, buyer journeys and personal profiles.
 Personas help you internalise the ideal customer you're trying to attract.
 They help you relate to your prospects as real humans.
 The strongest buyer personas are based on market research as well as on insights you gather from your actual customer base (through surveys, interviews, etc.).

 Depending on your business, you could have as few as one or two personas, or as many as 10.
 If you’re new to personas, start small!
 You can always develop more personas if needed later.